 Where have all the Lightening Bugs (southern for fireflies) Gone?

-In early summer, fireflies lay their eggs in the earth, in leaf litter and in decomposing wood.
+In early summer, fireflies lay their eggs in the earth, in leaf litter and in decaying wood.
 After two weeks, firefly larva hatches from the eggs.
 In larval form fireflies feed on “worms, snails, slugs, caterpillars, and small creatures in the soil (free pest control!).”
 “Habitat loss, light pollution, and pesticides are the main threats to fireflies.
 Creating a natural habitat for fireflies can support their population growth.
-Find out why light is a threat & more at: https://extension.illinois.edu/blogs/good-growing/2022-06-09-sparks-night-fireflies-and-tips-conserving-them
+Find out why light is a threat & more at:https://extension.illinois.edu/blogs/good-growing/2022-06-09-sparks-night-fireflies-and-tips-conserving-them

 Give fireflies and Native Insects SOFT LANDINGS